-The following table sets forth information, as of February 16, 2016, with respect to beneficial ownership, as defined in Rule 13d-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), of beneficial interests in the Trust, as represented by the Shares, for each Trustee, nominee for Trustee, and Executive Officer of the Trust.
-The only person known to the Trust who beneficially owns greater than 5% of the Shares is one of the Trustees named in the table below.
+The following table sets forth information, as of February 20, 2018, with respect to beneficial ownership, as defined in Rule 13d-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), of beneficial interests in the Trust, as represented by the Shares, for each Trustee, nominee for Trustee, and Executive Officer of the Trust.
+The only persons known to the Trust who beneficially owns greater than 5% of the Shares are one of the Trustees and one of the nominees for Trustee named in the table below.